 By 1949, Anne Jeffreys had relocated to New York City.
 She appeared on Broadway in Street Scene (1947), and told Los Angeles AP writer Jerry Buck in 1980 that she returned to RKO pictures and was offered a role in a western movie starring Robert Sterling (Roughshod, 1949).
 Discovering she would not be "the" leading lady but one of several in the movie, Jeffreys turned down the movie role and went back to Broadway.

-Anne Jeffreys replaced actress Patricia Morison in Kiss Me Kate in 1949, at the request of Cole Porter.
-Jeffreys would go on to appear in 887 consecutive performances of Kiss Me Kate over the next 2 years.
+Jeffreys replaced actress Patricia Morison in Kiss Me Kate in 1949, at the request of Cole Porter.
+She'd go on to appear in 887 consecutive performances of Kiss Me Kate on Broadway over the next 2 years.

 Newspapers reported that an accident in the driveway of the home of Robert Sterling and Anne Jeffreys in July 1956 claimed the life of Anne's beloved mother, Kate Jeffreys Carmichael.
 Kate Carmichael was taking books out of the trunk of her car when the emergency brake slipped and the car rolled down the driveway, dragging her with it.

-Anne Jeffreys and Robert Sterling were co-stars again in the short-lived TV comedy series Love That Jill (1958).
-Jeffreys played modeling agency owner Jill Johnson, while Sterling was head of the rival modeling agency and romantic interest Jack Gibson.
+The short-lived TV comedy series Love That Jill (1958) starred Anne Jeffreys and Robert Sterling.
+Jeffreys played modeling agency owner Jill Johnson, while Sterling was head of the rival modeling agency and her romantic interest, Jack Gibson.
 Love That Jill lasted 13 episodes before being cancelled.

 Jeffreys appeared in the sci-fi thriller Panic in the City (1968) starring Howard Duff, with Nehemiah Persoff and Dennis Hopper.